top of page

 If a site asks for payment to “process” your ABN, close the tab.

-This will vary depending upon your business needs and planned structure.
-You should research what is best for your needs before applying for an ABN.
+Choosing the right business structure is crucial.
+This will vary depending on your business needs and planned structure.
+You should research what is best for you before applying for an ABN.

-For example, a Sole Trader is where one individual owns and runs the entire business, having full control but also being personally responsible for all debts, profits, and liabilities, with no legal distinction between the owner and the business.
+For example, a Sole Trader is where one individual owns and runs the entire business.
+You have full control but are also personally responsible for all debts, profits, and liabilities.
+There is no legal distinction between you and the business.

 This means: